rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_CylanceOPTICS_from_Microsoft_Teams/help.md

 # Description

 Quarantine an endpoint in CylanceOPTICS from a Microsoft Teams command.
-This workflow supports endpoints in the form of IP address and MAC address.
+This workflow supports endpoints in the form of IP address and/or MAC address.

 More than one endpoint can be specified within a single command.